oskardudycz/event-driven.io/content/posts/2023-07-09--vertical_slices_in_practice/index.pl.md

 I hope this article will bring you vertical slices closer to home.
 Still, I encourage you to play with it and see what you come up with.
 You can take this example as the starting point and try to improve it.

-**In the end, it's all about having more options in our Designed Toolbox!**
+**In the end, it's all about having more options in our Designer Toolbox!**

 Cheers!

 Oskar

-p.s.
-Read also more on how [A few words on communication](/pl/a_few_words_on_communication/) and the [Bring me problems, not solutions!](/pl/bring_me_problems_not_solutions/).

-p.s.2. **Ukraine is still under brutal Russian invasion.
+p.s. **Ukraine is still under brutal Russian invasion.
 A lot of Ukrainian people are hurt, without shelter and need help.** You can help in various ways, for instance, directly helping refugees, spreading awareness, putting pressure on your local government or companies.
 You can also support Ukraine by donating e.g. to [Red Cross](https://www.icrc.org/pl/donate/ukraine), [Ukraine humanitarian organisation](https://savelife.in.ua/pl/donate/) or [donate Ambulances for Ukraine](https://www.gofundme.com/f/help-to-save-the-lives-of-civilians-in-a-war-zone).